Wonderful service from start to finish.

 Forfeiture is not your only remedy.
 You can also issue court proceedings for the breach of the lease to recover your losses, or even make the tenant insolvent.
 For rental payments (rather than service charge or insurance) you can also utilise the CRAR method of seizing goods to the value of the debt owed.
-The Government has now extended further legislation though to ban landlords issuing statutory demands to wind up a tenant company between 1 March and 31 December 2020 where the tenant is unable to pay its debts due to the impact of Coronavirus.
+The Government has now extended further legislation though to ban landlords issuing statutory demands to wind up a tenant company between 1 March - 31 March 2021 where the tenant is unable to pay its debts due to the impact of Coronavirus.

 The same legislation has recently been further extended so that the non-payment of rent period has increased from 7 days to 189 days before CRAR can be used as a means of recovery of goods to the sum of the tenant’s debt.
 CRAR can only be used for arrears of rent.
-This will remain the case until 31 December 2020 at present.
+This will remain the case until 31 March 2021.